“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 This study looked at the possibility of doing a larger trial to compare different ways of treating high risk bladder cancer.
 High risk bladder cancer is more likely to:

-The trial was for people whose cancer hadn’t grown into the muscle wall of the bladder (early bladder cancer).
+The trial was for people whose cancer hadn’t grown into the muscle wall of the bladder.
+This is called non muscle invasive bladder cancer.

 It was open for people to join between 2016 and 2018.
 The team published the results in 2020.

-When this trial was done, the usual treatments for high risk early bladder cancer were:
+When this trial was done, the usual treatments for high risk non muscle invasive bladder cancer were:

 Surgery to remove the bladder is a big operation but it is a safe treatment and works well.
 Doctors weren’t sure if surgery or BCG worked best in the long term.